 I have written on this a lot as I have seen too much.

-- Top Pediatricians Warn Against the HPV Vaccine Gardasil
+- Examining Concerns and Data On the HPV Vaccine Gardasil

-- Evidence: HPV Vaccine Caused This Woman’s Stage 3 Cancer
+- Discussion: Did HPV Vaccine Cause This Woman’s Stage 3 Cancer?

 This was pointed out to me by an observant young woman.
 The pic on the right (below) is of one of the ads in her BH&G magazine.